 Why This Recipe Works

-- Chopping the garlic cloves into larger pieces and adding them at the end of the cook time allows them to reach golden sauteed status without the stress of smaller pressed/minced pieces burning quickly.
+- Chopping the garlic cloves into larger pieces and adding them near the end of the cook time allows them to reach golden sautéed status without the stress of smaller pressed/minced pieces burning too quickly.

 Recipe Ingredients

-- Garlic: Five chopped garlic cloves provides a nice hit of garlic flavor, but you can use less (or hey - more!) if you prefer.
-Be sure to chop the garlic and not mince or press it.
+- Garlic: Three chopped garlic cloves provides nice flavor, but you can use less (or hey - more!) if you prefer.
+Be sure to chop the garlic and not mince or press it so smaller pieces do not burn.

-- Spices: Kosher salt and pepper keep things simple, but you can add whichever dried seasonings you like here.
+- Spices: Kosher salt and pepper keep things simple, but you can add whichever dried seasonings you like.

 Step-by-Step Instructions

-- Wash and trim the green beans if they aren't already.
-Line up a batch of green beans next to one another and slice off the very top bit, where the stem is.
-Discard that part and you're all set.
+- Trim the green beans, if needed.
+Slice off the very top bit where the stem is, then discard.
 Nothing needs to be trimmed from the other end.

-- Next chop the garlic.
-Do not finely mince or press the garlic cloves for this recipe as the tiny garlic pieces are likely to burn too quickly.
-We want larger chunks so they're hold up to a little longer cook time.
-Aim for the pieces to be a little smaller than pea-sized or between one-quarter and one-eighth inch wide, to provide nice bursts of flavor.
+- Chop the onion and garlic.
+The onion is standard, but do not finely mince or press the garlic cloves for this recipe as the tiny garlic pieces are likely to burn too quickly.
+Aim for the pieces to be a little smaller than pea-sized or between ¼- and ⅛-inch wide.

 Serving Suggestions